 The installation procedure will depend on your system.
 Package names may changes between distributions, and between different releases of the same distribution.
-We provide commands to install the required dependencies on some of the most common Linux distributions below.

-Warning: The commands below are suggestions based on what has been reported to work in the past, but may need to be tailored for your specific distribution.
+The commands below are suggestions based on what has been reported to work in the past, but may need to be amended.
 See below for hints on how to proceed in this case.